 • Sprite-sheet baking — N frames at intervals into a single texture for animated effects (outline shine, dissolve, tile).
 Would need re-including the animated shader includes in the bake variant and a frame-stepping driver in the baker.

-• State variants in one preset — bake hover / active / disabled poses to suffixed assets in a single click.
+• State variants in one preset — bake hover / active / disabled poses to suffixed assets in a single click; the generated-USS shape already supports :hover selectors.

 Settings